 - 1. Lift handset or press ON/OFF button. - 2.
 Press the FWD button or dial either [640] or [662].
-A confirmation tone sounds and the FWD LED extinguishes.
+A confirmation tone sounds and the FWD LED extinguishes. - 3.
+Replace handset; ON/OFF button extinguishes automatically, if used instead of handset.

 The SLT operation uses the same procedures as used in Digital Telephone operation described above, except there is no FWD button.
-The user must use the 640 feature code to activate and 662 to clear.
+The user must use the feature codes as described in the keyset section above.